cristiangranero90/MovieApp/README.md

 6. Jetpack Compose
 7. Material Design
 8. Gson serialization
+9. Coil async images loader
+10. Navigation Compose
+11. Secrets Gradle plugin
-9. Light & Dark mode available
+12. Light & Dark mode available
-10. MVVM project
+13. MVVM project

 ***To Execute:*** Add into ***local.properties*** of your project, an apikey.
 You can find one on [TMDB Api](https://www.themoviedb.org/)